Pink Floyd Logo

 Pink Floyd Emblem

-Strict frames do not limit the corporate identity of Pink Floyd: the band members approached this issue creatively.
-They have accumulated many iconic logos, such as the triangular prism refracted beam or The Boatman monogram.
+Strict frames do not limit Pink Floyd’s corporate identity: the band members approached this issue creatively.
+They have accumulated many iconic logos, such as the triangular prism-refracted beam and the Boatman monogram.

-Each album had its original design, so the appearance of the inscriptions was constantly changing.
-For example, the cover of The Wall uses a thin handwritten typeface with sweeping letters – a sample of Gerald Scarfe’s handwriting.
+Each album had its own original design, so the inscriptions’ appearance constantly changed.
+For example, the cover of The Wall uses a thin handwritten typeface with sweeping letters, a sample of Gerald Scarfe’s handwriting.

 Pink Floyd Symbol

-The classic palette of Pink Floyd is a contrasting combination of black, white, and all the colors of the rainbow.
+The classic Pink Floyd palette is a striking combination of black, white, and all the colors of the rainbow.
 It became famous right after the release of The Dark Side of the Moon in 1973.

 FAQ